 - Adjust your insulin.
 Your healthcare provider can provide you the right insulin dose when your blood sugar goes up or down.

-- Especially, Take medication as advised by your healthcare provider.
+- Especially, Take medication sell test strips as advised by your healthcare provider.

 - And, Some of the most commonly prescribed drugs for high blood sugar are metformin HCL, glipizide, and glyburide.